zengm-games/facesjs/README.md

     const face = generate(undefined, { gender: "female", race: "asian" });

-## Exporting SVGs

-### API

-You can use `faceToSvgString` to convert a face object to an SVG string.

-    import { faceToSvgString, generate } from "facesjs";

-    const face = generate();
-    const svg = faceToSvgString(face);

-You can also specify overrides, similar to `display`:

-    const svg = faceToSvgString(face, { body: { color: "blue" } });

-`faceToSvgString` is intended to be used in Node.js If you are doing client-side JS, it would be more efficient to render a face to the DOM using `display` and then [convert it to a blob like this](https://github.com/zengm-games/facesjs/blob/19ce236af6adbf76db29c4e669210b30e1de0e1a/public/editor/downloadFace.ts#L61-L64).

 ### React integration

 You can use the `display` function within any frontend JS framework, but for ease of use with the most popular one, this package includes a `Face` component for React.